evanwills/acu-frontend-guidelines/README.md

 <a name="scss-comments"></a>
 ### Comments

 Well commented code is extremely important.
 Take time to describe components, how they work, their limitations, and the way they are constructed.
 Don't leave others in the team guessing as to the purpose of uncommon or non-obvious code.
+Comments are also used by [KSS](https://github.com/kss-node/kss/blob/spec/SPEC.md) to build a living style guide

-* Each SCSS partial should have a clear comment header to define the role of this section of code.
+* Each component should have a comment block to be included in the style guide.<br />
-* Place comments on a new line above their subject.
-* Keep line-length to a sensible maximum (e.g. 80 columns).
-* Make liberal use of comments to break SCSS code into discrete sections.
+  Style Guide comment blocks should have:
+  * A title
+  * A description _(where necessary)_
+  * `markup:` Full HTML markup for the component.
+  * A list of modifier classes
+  * `styleguide:` line to define where in the style guide's hierarchy the documentation should sit.
-* Use "sentence case" comments and consistent text indentation.
+* Use scss style comments to

 ```css
 /*